jay-li-0202/awesome-lm/README.md

 # awesome-lm
-A curated list of useful resources for LM programming
+A curated list of useful resources for LM programming.

+Inspired by the [awesome](https://github.com/sindresorhus/awesome) list idea.